datacentricdesign/id5415/collections/_id5415/3-2-assignment.md

 # Step 5 Events and Actions

-As a last step, we want to trigger actions based on the data we collect.
+As the last step, we want to trigger actions based on the data we collect.
 For now, we define the most basic action: showing the data in the Terminal.
 This action looks like this:

 ``` python
 def action(values):